BrianSemiglia/DeclarativeCocoa/README.md

         return relationship;
     }

-    // The use of class method prevents accessing/mutating other instance variables outside of the provided scope.
+    // The use of class method prevents accessing/mutating instance variables that are outside of the provided scope.

 Current goals:
 - Reduce mutability.